No trip to Sri Lanka is complete without a visit to Kandy, so we decided to spend 2 nights here on our way down to the

 Kandy Lake Hotel Comfort

-We had booked the Kandy Lake Comfort Hotel for 2 nights.
+We had booked the Kandy Lake Hotel Comfort for 2 nights.
 We chose this place since it is located in a quiet area next to the lake.
-It is also within reasonable striking distance of the town centre and Temple of the Tooth.
+It is also within reasonable striking distance of the town center and Temple of the Tooth.

 Compared to other establishments in this central area, the hotel was reasonably priced ($45 per night for a double, breakfast included).
 Of course, you can find cheaper places further out from the center, but this suited us for a short visit of 2 nights.

 Nevertheless, this was the most expensive place we stayed in Sri Lanka.

 The Hotel Comfort is well-located for discovering Kandy by foot.
 Although it’s on the main lake road (which is really busy), it is set a distance back from the road, so traffic noise is no real problem.

 The staff here were really friendly, smiling and helpful – lending us adapters and umbrellas when we needed them.
 The room we had was at the front, facing the lake, and was clean and spacious.
 Breakfast was good, with WIFI in the reception/breakfast area.

 This is the only place in Sri Lanka we visited where they provided Vape plug-in mosquito repellent instead of mosquito nets.
 It actually works pretty good – I shall remember to take these with me on my next trip.